If you would like more information about our global PFIC Phase 3 clinical trial called MARCH-PFIC, please visit www.pfictrial.com

 EAP stands for Expanded Access Program.
-These programs, conducted in compliance with FDA and Health Canada guidance, are designed to facilitate patient access to products (drugs, biologics, or medical devices) for those with life-threatening diseases where no approved treatment options currently exist.
+These programs, conducted in compliance with applicable health authority guidance, are designed to facilitate patient access to products (drugs, biologics, or medical devices) for those with life-threatening diseases where no approved treatment options currently exist.

-For eligible patients, Mirum’s EAP provides access to maralixibat prior to regulatory approval.
+For eligible patients in select countries, Mirum’s EAP provides access to maralixibat prior to regulatory approval.
 Eligible patients must have a confirmed diagnosis of cholestatic pruritus associated with ALGS and be greater than 12 months in age.
 Maralixibat will be provided at no cost until it becomes available for prescription use.

-The EAP program will be conducted under a protocol.
-Therefore, informed consent is required.
+In the United States, Belgium, Italy and Germany, the EAP program will be conducted under a protocol reviewed by the country regulatory authority.
 Patient data will be collected such as: height, weight, and various lab values.
 This data will be captured as a part of standard clinical practice.
 The collection of this data will allow Mirum to better understand how ALGS patients are managed in clinical practice.

-The program will initially open in the United States and Canada as we explore expansion to other countries.
-Patients >12 months of age with a confirmed diagnosis of cholestatic pruritus associated with ALGS who do not have access to an ongoing ALGS clinical trial will be eligible for this EAP.
+In countries where the EAP is available, patients >12 months of age with a confirmed diagnosis of cholestatic pruritus associated with ALGS who do not have access to an ongoing ALGS clinical trial will be eligible for this EAP.
 Patients must be evaluated by their physician for eligibility.
 Additional details can be found at https://clinicaltrials.gov/ct2/show/NCT04530994.

 Maralixibat has been studied in over 1,600 patients and over 120 pediatric patients.
 Maralixibat was generally well-tolerated in clinical studies.
-The main side effects experienced were diarrhea, abdominal pain and nausea, of mild to moderate severity and usually temporary.
+The main side effects experienced were diarrhea and abdominal pain, of mild to moderate severity and usually temporary.

 While participating in the EAP for ALGS, maralixibat will be provided at no cost to patients.
-If maralixibat is approved for prescription use, at that time, Mirum will have an external team working with patients to assist with insurance options.
+If maralixibat is approved for prescription use in your region, Mirum will provide support in transitioning patients from the EAP to prescription use.

 Maralixibat has been studied in more than 1,600 patients –including more than 120 children.
 Some patients have received maralixibat for longer than 5 years.
 How long you or your child continues to be treated with maralixibat will depend on tolerability and therapeutic goals, as determined by your treating physician.